hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 **Food and drink:**
 * Kricket Soho - modern Indian.
-* Gauthier - French tasting menu with meat stews, steaks, cheesy pasta, etc. But 100% vegan.
+* Gauthier - French tasting menu with steak, meat stews, cheesy pasta, etc. 100% vegan.
+Their 3D printed plant-protein steak is disturbingly animal-like.
 * Akoko - West African.
 Tasting menu with a vegan option.
 * NOPI - by Ottolenghi.
 * Tendril - a naughty vegan restaurant (with a bit of cheese).
 Both tasting menu and à la carte.
-* Chettinad Restaurant - South Indian food.
-Not amazing, but I've not yet found a better place.
+* Chettinad Restaurant - ok South Indian food.
 * Udderlicious - gelato.
 * La Gelatiera - gelato.
 * Below Stone Nest - not what you'd expect in Soho.
 Go for a drink, go early and prepare to be surprised.